 Specifies the timeout in minutes.
-After the user logged in has been inactive for this time, the device ends the connection.
+After the user logged into the device management has been inactive for this time, the device ends the connection.

-A change in the value takes effect the next time a user logs in.
+A change in the value takes effect the next time a user logs into the device management.